 We all know liking is different from being blind.
 Neapolitans are good people living in one of the most unsafe corners in Europe.
 Naples is charming, even pretty, but one cannot deny that it lacks maintenance and cleaning.

-The big picture can be appreciated from St. Elmo Castle’s Belvedere, in Vomero neighborhood.
-The ancient city, the harbor, the bay, Capri island and the Vesuvio.
+The big picture can be appreciated from St. Elmo Castle’s Belvedere, in the Vomero neighborhood.
+The ancient city, the harbor, the bay, Capri island, and the Vesuvio.

 You can also distinguish a division of the city, the “spaccanapoli”, a long and straight street between the harbor and the high part of the ancient city.
 It allows feeling the rhythm of the people, changing from the bright friendly daylight to the dark lonely night through a nerve-racking sunset.

 The spaccanapoli is also considered the most central and conveniently located street in the city, not only because of its one-kilometer length.
 “Piazza del Gesù Nuovo” (New Jesus square) could be called the beginning of spaccanapoli.
 It points to several monuments and it’s besides “via Toledo” (commercial place of the city and departure point of Vomero’s funiculars).
 From there, walkable distances will take you to the “majolica cloister” (‘marble cluster’), the catacombs, the traditional all-year-round Christmas like market of figures to build the ‘presepe’ (the crib, Jesus’ birth representation), the market of masks (“maschere”) and other relevant sites, before the end of the street near Naples central railway station.

 As a last piece of advice, please do not forget to visit the Maschio angioino (a fortress built during the period when the Naples Kingdom was ruled by the kings of Anjou dynasty) or Posillipo, a tranquil area of the city.